Jebel Moya: Season 4

 The final season, from Nov 1913 - April 1914, yielded 1772 graves.
 The onset of the first World War disrupted any plans for future seasons.
-Work did not resume after the war ended, and Wellcome passed away in 1936.
+Work did not resume after the war ended, and Wellcome died in 1936.

-Post-Excavation
+Post-excavation

 Due to a variety of setbacks, including two world wars and Wellcome's death in 1936, the first official report on Jebel Moya was not published until 1949 by Frank Addison, who was appointed by the Wellcome Trust.
 The Trustees of the Wellcome Trust also appointed G.M.
 Morant, assisted by Otto Samson, to examine the remains from Jebel Moya.
 Unable to continue after the Second World War, the project to complete osteological work was transferred to J.C.
 Trevor, who employed R. Mukherjee and C.R.
-Rao to do the majority of the analyses.
+Rao to conduct the majority of analyses.
 They published their analysis in 1955.

 During the 41 years in between excavating and the 1955 study re-examining the remains from Jebel Moya, a significant amount of material was lost due to poor storage conditions.
 Materials from Jebel Moya had been shipped to a depot in Maryleborne, and a warehouse in Dartford, London.
 The Dartford warehouse flooded in 1928; surviving materials, along with the Maryleborne materials, were shipped to Stamore in Middlesex, where Addison and his assistant L. P. Kirwan began their work, in 1937.
 During this time, undecorated pottery sherds were discarded as waste, as they were (falsely) considered to lack any diagnostic properties.

 Out of the 3000-plus skeletons excavated, 98 crania and 139 mandibles, as well as a small number of other post cranial bones, survived.
 However, the original field cards for all of the skeletons remained.
 Unfortunately, only 326 of the 2903 field cards contained complete information of observations and measurements made on site during the excavation.
 Only 25% of the cards contained accurate or useful information.
 Like the skeletal remains, only a small number of excavated artifacts survived their time in storage.

 Despite the setbacks caused by these conditions, the 1955 report was groundbreaking for its use of the now common Mahalanobis D2 distance to craniometric data; according to the Mukherjee, “The result was a measure of group divergence between Jebel Moya and 19 other African samples.”